eugenkiss/static-mobx-routing/README.md

 It should be possible to make a library out of this project.
 I'm in the process of doing that.

-I came to the conclusion that (re)storing scroll positions and other transient or component-specific UI state should be the responsibility of the respective React component.
-In Android there were specific lifecycle methods to achieve that.
-The idea is to save e.g. the scroll position of the component to the current history entry and restore it if the user goes back to that history entry.
-I've created an exemplary implementation.

 The `@action` annotation is not really doing what it is supposed to do.
 The reason is the transformation that TypeScript applies to async functions (see